What Is Conversation Intelligence Software?

 Managers use deal boards and trackers to review next steps, objections, and competitive mentions, while reps access call snippets for faster recap and stakeholder alignment.
 Integrations with leading CRMs enable activity sync and opportunity-level reporting.
 Gong's analytics identify which behaviors correlate with closed deals across the organization.

 The platform scales to support large sales organizations with multiple teams, geographies, and product lines.
 Gong includes forecasting capabilities that tie conversation data to pipeline health and deal progression metrics.
+Teams evaluating Gong should validate CRM write-back depth and confirm that forecasting features are included in their specific pricing tier, as capabilities can vary.

 Call and meeting capture with searchable transcripts and speaker identification